isographlabs/isograph/docs-website/docs/backlog.md

 - `HACK__merge_linked_fields` is indicative of the fact that merged linked fields should contain hashmaps of key => merged item, instead of vectors of merged items.
 - Objects which do not have IDs should be merged into their parent object in the store.
   - or weak types are scalars
-- Remove the requirement that arguments and parameters have a terminal comma.
 - IsographSchemaObject, etc. should not contain name: `WithLocation<...>`, but instead, be stored `WithLocation T`, and WithLocation should **not** have a span.
 - There should be a cleaner separation between GraphQL and Isograph.
 In particular, we should load the GraphQL schema, but turn it into Isograph concepts, and only deal with Isograph concepts.
 - CLI should be separate crate than batch-compile; so should watch mode utils, so as to increase the speed of iteration if the dev is running builds.